Earless monitor lizard: Bite

 Although generally docile and inactive when handled, males are usually more aggressive than females when caught.
-In one case, a scientist received a deep bite in his finger, but did not experience any effects that could indicate a presence of venom in the bite (unlike the related and venomous beaded lizards, Gila monster and some monitor lizards).
+In one case, a scientist received a deep bite in his finger, but did not experience any effects to indicate the presence of venom in the bite (unlike the related and venomous beaded lizards, Gila monster and some monitor lizards).
 This supported decades-old dissection studies where no venom glands or grooves in the teeth were found.
 Others kept in captivity were found to bite often, resulting in wounds that are relatively deep (compared to those from similar-sized lizards) and can bleed extensively, with blood clotting reportedly being slower than in normal wounds.
 Recent studies have found both venom glands, and toxic compounds in the bite of this species.
 The main components are kallikreins (to a lesser degree CRiSP) with the primary effect being the cleaving of fibrinogen, which is important for blood clotting.
 However, this effect is quite weak in the venom of the earless monitor lizard compared to that of many other venomous reptiles, including some of the true monitor lizards.